KevinWatersTR/JupyterCloud/README.md

 # Introduction

-Jupyter Notebooks developed for Cloud Environments - OCI:
+   <p>Jupyter Notebooks developed for Cloud Environments - current focus is on Oracle Cloud (OCI):</p>
-<p>The Jupyter Notebooks in this project gives anyone who wants to do cool stuff fast in the Cloud the means to do so by leveraging the knowlegde of a skilled Cloud developer.
+   <p> The Jupyter Notebooks in this project gives anyone who wants to do cool stuff fast in the Cloud the means to do so by leveraging the knowlegde of a skilled Cloud developer.
 Thereby giving useful insight into Cloud Environments (namely OCI) in a "real world" context.</p>

 ## Disclaimer
 <p>